neuralmagic/sparseml/integrations/pytorch/tutorials/woodfisher_pruning.md

 The `fisher_block_size` specifies this block size.
-If using GPUs to perform the WoodFisher computations, the GPUs should have `num_grads * fisher_block_size` extra memory duing training so each block can be stored and computed sequentially on a GPU.
+If using GPUs to perform the WoodFisher computations, the GPUs should have `num_grads * fisher_block_size` extra memory during training so each block can be stored and computed sequentially on a GPU.

 The default block size is 2000, and generally block sizes between 1000 and 10000 may be ideal.
 If `None` is provided, the full matrix will be computed without blocks.